This Valentine’s Day, create a romantic ambiance at home with a heart-shaped floral centerpiece that you can make in minutes.

 Sounds fantastic, right?
 Send the kids to Grandma’s for this one!

 How will flowers feature in your Valentine’s Day plans?
 Tell us your favorite traditions in the Comments section below.
+And read up on growing your own chrysanthemums here.

 Photo credit: Shutterstock.